jeremiah781/jeremiah781/README.md

 >
 > — **Jim Keller**

-My professional work (Arm, Deca Defense) and advanced research are in private repositories; this profile highlights my personal and academic projects.
+My professional work (Arm, Deca Defense) and research are in private repositories; this profile highlights my personal and academic projects.

 ---